Dan K. Thompson

 The effects of black spruce fuel management on surface fuel condition and peat burn severity in an experimental fire

-Sophie Wilkinson, Paul A. Moore, Dan K. Thompson, B. M. Wotton, Steven Hvenegaard, Dave Schroeder, J. M. Waddington
+SOPHIE WILKINSON, Paul Moore, Dan K. Thompson, B. Mike Wotton, Steven Hvenegaard, Dave Schroeder, J. M. Waddington

 Canadian Journal of Forest Research, Volume 48, Issue 12